 I try to login with the anonymous account with anonymous as the password and the login is successful.
 Good, anonymous account is enabled on the target.
 It’s time to check the permissions given to anonymous user.

 I type command “pwd” to see the current ftp directory.
 It’s root directory.
 Next I use “put” command to upload a random file to the FTP server.
 As you can see in the above image, file could not be created.
 So anonymous account has only “read” permissions.
 Enabling write permissions to the anonymous account may result in propagation of malware, pirated software etc. So anonymous account is secure in this case.
 Next I decided to try the credentials I got during enumeration.
 I decided to try with “msfadmin” first.
+The password is also “msfadmin” for user msfadmin.
 Login successful.
 I first checked the contents of the ftp directory.
 It seems this account has admin rights on the FTP server.

 I once again try to upload the “shell.php” into the FTP directory.
 This time it’s successful.

 Now I can upload any malicious file to the server and can use it for any nefarious purpose. or propagation.

 Telnet is a network protocol used to remotely administer a system.
 It is bi-directional and interactive communication protocol.
 Using telnet we can remotely communicate with a system far away.
 It runs on port 23.
 We can connect to a telnet server from terminal just as we connected to a FTP server using command “telnet IP address”.
 Anyone who successfully logs into telnet will get a shell on the remote system.
 When I connected to the telnet server of our target system, I didn’t even need any enumeration as the username and password were displayed in the banner.

 When I logged in with the credentials msfadmin/msfadmin, as you can see in the below image, I got a normal shell.